children-playing.jpg

 Heather Martin

-Advanced Social Work Practitioner, Recruitment
+Advanced Practitioner, Recruitment

 Heather joined us in December 2018 and has been working in adoption for 18 years.
 She describes herself as something of an ‘adoption geek’ as she could talk adoption all day long.
 She’s passionate about preparing grown-ups to meet the needs of children and believes this can be done from the first contact we have with people interest in adoption.
 She’s open about the challenges and the support they can access to ensure they’re parenting the child they have rather than the child they expected.